jetbrains-academy/Testing-Course/introduction/page_structure/about data attributes/task.md

-## More about attributes (data attributes)

-As we've already said, some attributes directly affect the representation of the element on a page.
+﻿As we've already said, some attributes directly affect the representation of the element on a page.
 We've already discussed some of these important attributes.

 Actually, the list of attributes can be expanded: it means that developers can create their own